chandan989/P.R.I.S.M./README.md

 Tapping any dot shows the source document snippet in a simple popup.

 > **Why selective verification?** A4B (26B) hallucinates far less than smaller models on factual claims.
-By verifying only extracted assertions asynchronously, we eradicate latency bottlenecks and stop the UI from feeling overly pessimistic when addressing out-of-scope truths.
+By verifying only extracted assertions (rather than entire paragraphs), we minimize the necessary synchronous blocking time and stop the UI from feeling overly pessimistic when addressing out-of-scope truths.

 ---